Yep, Kittens Need Vaccines (Even Indoor Ones)

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-That people with the highest risk of exposure were prioritized during the Covid vaccine rollout made logical sense, right?
-So, when it comes to your cat, you’re not wrong to wonder if vaccine recommendations for indoor and outdoor felines are one size fits all — after all, one lot has been dutifully self-distancing almost their entire lives, while the other’s been running with a wild crowd.
-We asked Dr. JoAnna Pendergrass, DVM, how she calls the shots as cats are concerned.
+No two cats are alike, right?
+So, when it comes to vaccinating your cat, you’re not wrong to wonder if vaccine recommendations for indoor and outdoor felines are one size fits all — after all, one lot has been chilling solo almost their entire lives, while the other’s been running with a wild crowd.
+We asked Dr. JoAnna Pendergrass how she calls the shots as cats are concerned.
 And she confirmed our suspicions: recommendations do differ for indoor vs. outdoor cats.
 She explains below.

 Feline Distemper Complex